-When you start working with a solid mobile app development company, you might be surprised when they pitch fewer features when you’re wanting more.
+When you start working with a solid mobile app development company for Web, Android and iOS Development, you might be surprised when they pitch fewer features when you’re wanting more.

 It’s not because the company can’t provide the extra features.
 They probably have the talent to build what you want and the ability to bill you for the extra work.

 However, an experienced digital team understands that mobile app development for startups isn’t about serving the customers you hope to reach one day.
 A new business venture is the metaphorical journey of a thousand miles.
 It begins with small steps.

 This isn’t an easy philosophy to accept for start-up founders.
 You go into business with grand plans to do gigantic things, and then you hire a company that urges you to take baby steps.

 If the application development company has been in business for a while, it’s seen a familiar pattern play out multiple times: The client launches the new app expecting to serve 10 million subscribers, but it takes six months to garner 1,000 subscribers.